 Partially Meeting Expectations On MCAS, a student at this level: Meeting Expectations On MCAS, a student at this level: Exceeding Expectations On MCAS, a student at this level: Operation and Algebraic Thinking Interprets a multiplication equation as a comparison Solves multiplication and division word problems Solves two-step word problems using the four operations with whole numbers, including problems where remainders must be interpreted Identifies multiplication facts through 12 x 12 Identifies factor pairs in the 1-100 range Identifies a pattern that follows a rule Recognizes verbal statements of multiplicative comparisons as multiplication equations.
-Represents multiplication and division word problems using drawings and equations Uses the four operations to solve multi-step word problems and represents the problems by equations Identifies related multiplication and division facts through 12 x 12 Finds factor pairs in the 1-100 range and recognizes that a whole number is a multiple of each of its factors Distinguishes between prime and composite numbers in the range 1-100 Identifies a pattern that follows a rule and, generates a pattern, given a rule Explains the difference between multiplicative and additive comparison Uses equations to represent problems, and justifies solutions with estimation Identifies multiples and their corresponding factors, and distinguishes between prime and composite numbers.
-Generates patterns not explicit to the rule Uses estimation to assess the reasonableness of answers Number and Operations in Base Ten Reads and writes whole numbers using base-ten number names and expanded form Uses place value understanding to round whole numbers to the thousands place Solves problems involving multiplication of four digit numbers by a one-digit numbers Solves problems involving quotients and remainders with up to three-digit dividends and one- Uses place value to recognize that in a multidigit number, a digit in any place represents 10 times as much as it represents in the place to its right Compares two multi-digit numbers based on place value position using <, > and = Uses place value understanding to round whole numbers to the ten thousands place Adds and subtracts whole numbers using the standard algorithm Solves problems involving multiplication of two-digit numbers by two-digit numbers Uses place value understanding to round whole numbers up to one million Uses understanding of structure to explain the standard algorithm for addition and subtraction.
-Solves problems involving multiplication of four digit numbers by one-digit, and justifies solutions by using equations, rectangular arrays or area models.
+Represents multiplication and division word problems using drawings and equations Uses the four operations to solve multi-step word problems and represents the problems by equations Identifies related multiplication and division facts through 12 x 12 Finds factor pairs in the 1-100 range and recognizes that a whole number is a multiple of each of its factors Distinguishes between prime and composite numbers in the range 1-100 Identifies a pattern that follows a rule and generates a pattern, given a rule Explains the difference between multiplicative and additive comparison Uses equations to represent problems, and justifies solutions with estimation Identifies multiples and their corresponding factors and distinguishes between prime and composite numbers.
+Generates patterns not explicit to the rule Uses estimation to assess the reasonableness of answers Number and Operations in Base Ten Reads and writes whole numbers using base-ten number names and expanded form Uses place value understanding to round whole numbers to the thousands place Solves problems involving multiplication of four-digit numbers by a one-digit numbers Solves problems involving quotients and remainders with up to three-digit dividends and one-digit divisors based on place value and properties of operations Uses place value to recognize that in a multi-digit number, a digit in any place represents 10 times as much as it represents in the place to its right Compares two multi-digit numbers based on place value position using <, > and = Uses place value understanding to round whole numbers to the ten thousands place Adds and subtracts whole numbers using the standard algorithm Solves problems involving multiplication of two-digit numbers by two-digit numbers Solves problems involving quotients and remainders with up to four-digit dividends and one-digit divisors, using p the relationship between multiplication and division understanding Uses place value understanding to round whole numbers up to one million Uses understanding of structure to explain the standard algorithm for addition and subtraction.
+Solves problems involving multiplication of four-digit numbers by one-digit, and justifies solutions by using equations, rectangular arrays or area models.
+Justifies solutions using equations, rectangular arrays, and/or area models